 Understanding the Management of Chronic Disease in Women Living with HIV/AIDS (MANAGE)

-Self is a central health goal and is defined as the day to day decisions patients make to manage their illnesses.
+Self-management is a central health goal and is defined as the day to day decisions patients make to manage their illnesses.
 Several instruments have been created to assess self-management for specific diseases.
 However, these instruments have many limitations and have been unable to conceptualize the dynamic nature of self-management in individuals living with HIV.
 Therefore, the MANAGE research study had three aims:

 - Understand self-management as practiced by women living with HIV/AIDS in the context of their lives;